insightsengineering/tern/README.md

 [teal.modules.clinical](https://github.roche.com/NEST/teal.modules.clinical)
 R package.

-  - Note that currently **tern may not be used for regulatory submissions**
+  - Note that tern can be used to create output for regulatory submissions when used in the enableR system.

-  - However you can use `tern` for exploratory analysis and for quality control
+  - Use of tern in other contexts/systems is for exploratory analysis, quality control, etc.

 # Installation